ycatsh/aurora/README.md

 ## Bug Reports

-We apologize for any inconvenience caused.
+Apologies for any inconvenience caused.
 As the bot is currently offline, we regret to inform you that there is no support server available for reporting bugs.

 ## Commands